-Over the past five years the PCA has imposed fines for 'gun jumping' only in the two cases mentioned above.
-No penalties for 'gun jumping' have so far been imposed by the PCA in the case of foreign-to-foreign transactions.
+Since 2014 the PCA has imposed fines for "gun jumping" only in the three cases mentioned in 2.2 Failure to Notify.
+No penalties for "gun jumping" have so far been imposed by the PCA in the case of foreign-to-foreign transactions.
+Penalties are usually made public.